heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 ### UDP

-UDP is a transport layer protocol, like TCP.
+UDP is a transport layer protocol, just like TCP.
 It is used to send data over the network.
 However, there are numerous differences between TCP and UDP.

 UDP is a connectionless protocol, which means that it does not require to establish a connection before sending data.

-UDP does not provide any reliability mechanism.
-It does not guarantee that the data will be received by the receiver at all, nor that the data will be received in the same order as it was sent.
+UDP does not provide any reliability mechanism, meaning it does not guarantee that the data will be received by the receiver at all, nor that the data will be received in the same order as it was sent.

 A good analogy is to think of UDP as the postal service with postcards: you write multiple postcards and send them to someone.
 You do not know if the